festvox/datasets-CMU_Wilderness/README.md

 You can do the full alignment creation if you want.
-Our alignments certainly can be improved on with better acoustic models, pronunciations etc.  If you are interested in re-aligning you can do so with the command
+Our alignments certainly can be improved on with better acoustic models, pronunciations etc.  If you are interested in re-aligning you can do so with the command and you need to export BIBLEIS_API_KEY env variable

+    export BIBLEIS_API_KEY=123123123123123
-    nohup ./bin/do_found full_make_align http://listen.bible.is/NANTTV/Matt/1/D &
+    nohup ./bin/do_found full_make_align http://live.bible.is/NANTTV/Matt/1/D &

 This may take around 7 days on a 12 core machine.
 It needs about 150GB of diskspace (which can be reduced with the command ../bin/do_found tidy_up at the